10 Facts You Probably Didn't Know About PPC

 10. PPC doesn’t have to be expensive

 Many marketers are under the impression that PPC campaigns require enormous budgets.
 This is simply not true.
 PPC benefits can be seen at any level of budgeting, often with very high margins.
-Google itself operates under the “conservative assumption” that businesses make an average of $2 for every single $1 they spend on AdWords.
+Google itself operates under the “conservative assumption” that businesses make an average of $2 for every single $1 they spend on Google Ads.

 While it’s often true that largest budgets allow you to scale campaigns to higher levels of profitability, you’re more than able to see results with PPC at nearly any level of budgeting.